StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: StreetTree Dataset

 \subsection{Dataset partitioning}

 To enable effective model training and evaluation, the StreetTree dataset was divided into two parts: the training set \textbf{StreetTree-12M} and the evaluation set \textbf{StreetTree-18kEval}.

-\textbf{StreetTree-12M} contains the vast majority of samples and is used for fine-tuning and testing large-scale vision models such as Vision Transformer (ViT)~\citep{dosovitskiy2020image} and CLIP~\citep{radford2021learning}.
+\textbf{StreetTree-12M} contains the vast majority of samples and is used for fine-tuning large-scale vision models such as Vision Transformer (ViT)~\cite{dosovitskiy2020image}, CLIP~\cite{radford2021learning}, SigLIP~\cite{zhai2023sigmoid} and BioCLIP~\cite{stevens2024bioclipa}.
 The extensive volume of data allows these models to learn rich visual and contextual representations of tree species and their surrounding urban environments.

 \textbf{StreetTree-18kEval} serves as a benchmark designed to assess model performance in a fair and robust manner across both taxonomic levels and species-frequency categories.
 To address the long-tailed distribution of species, all species were ranked by their frequency of occurrence and grouped into three categories: frequent, common, and rare.
 Specifically, frequent species correspond to the top 15\% of species by occurrence frequency, common species represent the next 15–30\%, and rare species include the remaining 70\% (see Figure \ref{stats} (d)).
 In this evaluation set, 30 species were randomly selected from each category.
 For each frequent species, 500 samples were drawn; for each common species, 100 samples; and for each rare species, 20 samples, resulting in a total of 18,600 images.
-The geographic distribution of StreetTree-18kEval closely aligns with that of StreetTree-12M, broadly spanning multiple regions around the globe and ensuring strong global representativeness.
+To prevent potential data leakage where different images of the same individual tree might accidentally appear in both the training and evaluation sets, leading the model to memorize specific instances rather than learn generalizable species features, we enforced a strict instance-level separation.
+For the evaluation of models trained on varying data proportions, we dynamically filtered the base \textbf{StreetTree-18kEval} set.
+Any test images belonging to individual trees present in the training subset were systematically excluded.
+To preserve the size and balanced distribution, these excluded samples were replaced with images of different individual trees from the corresponding species.
+Its geographic distribution closely aligns with that of the full training dataset, broadly spanning multiple regions around the globe and ensuring strong global representativeness.